Personal notes & publishing stack

 Multi-player does not necessarily mean real time collaborative editing.
 It starts with a single person having multiple devices where things are kept in sync, and goes from there to groups of people.

 The hardest part of multi player notes is permission management.
 "Open" collaborative notes like HedgeDoc are easy, but can suffer from spam.
-Security through security by sharing links to hashes can work pretty well.
+Security through obscurity by sharing links to hashes can work pretty well.

 The "folder" model seems conceptually simplest.
 Make a folder, add access at that level, and then everything inside inherits that.